Faq make good use of qualities

 A good way of getting your strong and your weak points in focus is to chart your core qualities.
 The notion of core qualities was originally invented in the Netherlands by Daniel Ofman.
 Core qualities are strengths that characterise a person, and they are also the positive points that another person will mention about you first.
 These qualities will backfire if you take them too far.
 If you are very good at taking decisions, you may fall into the trap of becoming too insistent.
 If someone else takes a certain quality too far, it may provoke irritation on your part.
 Your reaction to it is called an allergy.
 An allergy of this kind is often connected with one of your qualities.
 If you are very modest, you will be incredibly annoyed by people who keep patting themselves on the back.
 Challenges lurk behind allergies.

 The Myers-Briggs Type Indicator (MBTI) is a widely used instrument to obtain a clearer picture of your personal preferences.
 The MBTI was developed in the United States and is based on your original talent in the field of obtaining energy, arranging your environment, organising and taking decisions.
-In the end MBTI arrives at 16 personality types, of which you are one.
+In the end MBTI arrives at 16 personality types.
 Your profile offers point of contact for looking at your style of work and the points on which you need to learn more, but also at the people with whom you could work together best.

 The Enneagram describes nine different types of people.
 These types are distinguished by patterns of thinking, feeling and doing.
 The Enneagram tells you something about your strong and weak points and about your motives.